idamantium/ExperienceDesign/readme.md

 Agenda:

-* Overview of the current historical moment and the nature of ritual
+* Overview of Cacophony Principals and Participatory Culture
-* Discussion of Observations
+* Discussion of Experience Design plans